 Skimping on sleep can affect your health in more ways than you might imagine.
 Getting less than 6 hours of sleep each night has been associated with lower overall brain activity.
 That affects people’s productivity, physical safety, and weight.
-Inadequate sleep increases your risk of developing psychiatric disorders such as ADD/ADHD, anxiety, and depression, and can also lead to serious health issues like diabetes, heart disease, and stroke.
+Inadequate sleep increases your risk of developing a mental health disorder such as ADD/ADHD, anxiety, and depression, and can also lead to serious health issues like diabetes, heart disease, and stroke.

-If you’re tired of being tired, here are three simple ways you can prevent the negative effects of sleep deprivation:
+If you’re tired of being tired, here are 3 simple ways you can prevent the negative effects of sleep deprivation:

 Avoid Sleep Stealers

 Getting a good night’s sleep is becoming little more than an elusive dream for many of us.
 It’s easy to develop bad sleep habits when leading a busy life.
 To restore proper balance to your sleep cycle, avoid common sleep stealers like caffeine, alcohol, nicotine, daytime naps, and using technology right before bed.